Healthdirect Free Australian health advice you can count on.

 Key facts

-• Dihydrocodeine is an opioid-based cough medicine that can be prescribed by your doctor.
+• Dihydrocodeine is an opioid-based cough medicine that you can buy over-the-counter from a pharmacy.

-• Dihydrocodeine is prescribed for temporary relief of persistent dry cough.
+• Dihydrocodeine is recommended for temporary relief of persistent dry cough.

-• Dihydrocodeine is prescribed for short-term use only, and should not be used by children under 4 years of age.
+• Dihydrocodeine is recommended for short-term use only and should not be used by children under 6 years of age.

-• Always take dihydrocodeine exactly as your doctor prescribed.
+• Always take dihydrocodeine exactly as directed by your pharmacist.

-• Cough is a symptom of COVID-19 infection, so if you have a cough and are feeling unwell, use the Healthdirect symptom checker tool for specific advice.
+• A cough is a symptom of COVID-19 infection – if you have a cough and are feeling unwell, use the healthdirect symptom checker tool for specific advice.

 What is dihydrocodeine?

-Dihydrocodeine is an opioid-based medicine available on prescription from your doctor.
-It is categorised as a 'weak' opioid.
+Dihydrocodeine is an opioid-based medicine available over-the-counter from a pharmacy.
+It is known as a 'weak' opioid, but it can still cause side effects.

 LOOKING FOR A MEDICINE? — See this list of medicines that contain dihydrocodeine to find out more about a specific medication.